syed86867/Offline-Ai-assistant-code-and-content-genertor-and-cv-filtering-system/new.md

-Of course.
-Here is the corrected `README.md` file that reflects the project structure where both `app.py` and the `data` folder are inside the `RAG` directory.

----

 # **Ollama AI Workbench**

 A powerful, self-hosted web application that leverages local AI models via Ollama to generate code, create content, and intelligently analyze resumes (RAG) — all running completely offline on your machine.